 Asked: Our weekly question to the In-House community

-How do you and your company deal with leaks and employees telling the press or anyone confidential information?
+How do you and your company deal with the attorney general’s office in your state?

 Leave a comment below or email me.